2lenet/DashboardBundle/README.md

 ## Making widgets

+####With  the maker:

+`php bin/console make:widget`

+Juste provide a short name for your widget and the maker will generate the class and the template for you.

+#### If you prefer do it yourself:

-All your widget classes will lie in src/Widgets/.
+All your widget classes will lie in src/Widget/.

 They must extend AbstractWidget.
 ```php